-1. Outside Critical Areas-ACA 26-51-1007 provides an income tax credit equal to 10% of the cost incurred for the reduction of groundwater use by substitution of surface water for water used for industrial, commercial, agricultural or recreational purposes.
-The credit shall not exceed the lesser of income tax otherwise due or \$9,000.
+1. Outside Critical Areas - Act 631 of 2011 amends ACA 26-51-1007 to provide an income tax credit that shall not exceed the lesser of 10% of the project cost incurred or \$27,000 for the reduction of groundwater use by substitution of surface water for water used for industrial, commercial, agricultural or recreational purposes.

+The credit shall not exceed the lesser of income tax otherwise due or \$9,000 per project.
 Any unused credit may be carried forward for the next two (2) succeeding tax years or until exhausted, whichever occurs first.

-2. Within Critical Areas-ACA 26-51-1008 provides an income tax credit equal to 50% of the cost incurred for the reduction of groundwater use by substitution of surface water for water used for industrial, commercial, agricultural or recreational purposes.
-The credit shall not exceed the lesser of income tax otherwise due or \$9,000 for projects approved before August 1, 1997 or using water for agricultural or recreational purposes.
+2. Within Critical Areas-Act 631 of 2011 amends ACA 26-51-1008 to provide an income tax credit not to exceed the lesser of 50% of the cost incurred or \$27,000 for the reduction of groundwater use by substitution of surface water for water used for agricultural or recreational purposes.
+The credit shall not exceed the lesser of income tax otherwise due or \$9,000 for projects using water for agricultural or recreational purposes.